When you make an appointment, know that:

 With all the charm and warmth that a fireplace* can bring, it also needs regular attention and maintenance.
 Louisiana Fireplace wants to help you understand what your fireplace needs so that you can enjoy it for many years to come.

-*For the purposes of the FAQ below, all open fireplaces with or without doors, prefabricated fireplaces, inserts, and stoves that burn wood are referred to as a fireplace.
+*For the FAQ below, all open fireplaces with or without doors, prefabricated fireplaces, inserts, and stoves that burn wood are referred to as a fireplace.
 Pipe chimneys and brick chimneys are referred to as chimneys.

 There can be a lot going on in the chimney/fireplace that you cannot see.
 Let a professional look and make sure your fireplace is usable.